Modi celebrates Raksha Bandhan with daughters of PMO staff members | Politics

 - India

-Prime Minister Narendra Modi celebrated Raksha Bandhan on Thursday with daughters of the staff members working at his office.
+Prime Minister Narendra Modi celebrated Raksha Bandhan on Thursday with the daughters of staff members working at his office tying rakhis on his wrist.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)